Rent party: Legacy

 Rent parties had a great impact on dance within the 1920s.
-Due to the nature of these parties being so crowded and highly energetic, the dance styles were often erratic and unpredictable.
+Due to these parties being so crowded and highly energetic, the dance styles were often erratic and unpredictable.
 Dance styles, like the Lindy Hop, were invented through these parties.
-The Lindy Hop in particular was a jazz based dance style that was heavily based on improvisation and swing dancing.
-This dance style would eventually gain popularity at the Savoy Ballroom, a very popular ballroom within Harlem that was the center of recreation and cultural life.
+The Lindy Hop in particular was a jazz-based dance style that was heavily based on improvisation and swing dancing.
+This dance style would eventually gain popularity at the Savoy Ballroom, a very popular ballroom in Harlem that was the center of recreation and cultural life.

 Rent parties were also the birthplace of new forms of music.
 Stride piano playing had emerged, which involved the left hand performing rhythmic chords, while the right had would play out blues melodies and riffs.
 The play style emerged due to the crowded nature of the parties, with the tenants wanting to hire as few musicians as possible.
 Because of this, lone piano players would have to entertain the entire party.
 The busy nature of the play style would compensate for the lack of an actual band.
 The style was referred to as the "Harlem Stride" and was popularized by several notable jazz musicians, such as James P Johnson, Fats Waller, and Willie "The Lion" Smith.

 Renowned writer and poet Langston Hughes personally collected various rent party tickets and wrote and about his fond memories of rent parties.
 As a poet, he was fond of the little rhymes found on each of the party tickets and would store them in a personal collection.
-These tickets can be found now amidst his other papers within the Yale Beinecke Rare Book and Manuscript Library.
+These can be found now amidst his other papers within the Yale Beinecke Rare Book & Manuscript Library.